nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Removing a mapping (rmb to verify test case with actual data)

 1. Removing a mapping for a selected university and module
-    1. Prerequisites: Module and University has been removed and potential mapping is available via `searchmap` command.
-Run the command `remove /uni 75` and `remove /mod 77`
+    1. Prerequisites: Delete the data folder and restart the program.
+Run the command `add /uni 75`, `add /mod 1` and `add /map 75 1`.
     2. Test case: `remove /map 75 1`

        Expected: Mapping will be removed to the Selected University List under the respective university.
 Success message is shown.
 Run the command `list /suni` to verify.